flyovr-io/readsb/README.md

 # Readsb (adsb.fi fork)

-This is an in-progress detached fork of https://github.com/wiedehopf/readsb
+This is a fork of https://github.com/wiedehopf/readsb

 ## NO WARRANTY